fbpx

 What are the different kits?

 We offer four different home breath tests for gut health.
 Lactulose and glucose tests can be used to help diagnose small intestinal bacterial overgrowth (SIBO).
 Lactose and fructose tests can be used to detect intolerances to milk sugars or fruit sugars respectively.
+You can find out more about each test in our ‘What Test’ section of the FAQs page.

 DURING THE TEST